 - Determine the format of financial statements to be filed (if they need to be filed) with your Annual Returns

 - Ensure that the correct number of directors sign off on the documents for the filing

 Penalties for Failing to File Annual Returns

-Companies and every director that fail to file annual returns may be given a chance to compound for the breaches such as paying a composition sum of $300 per breach instead of facing prosecution.
+Companies and every director who fails to file annual returns may be given a chance to compound for the breaches such as paying a composition sum of $500 per breach instead of facing prosecution.

-Separately, a late lodgement fee will be imposed at the time of lodgement, for each return that is lodged late.
+Separately, a late lodgment fee will be imposed at the time of lodgment, for each return that is lodged late.
 The late lodgment fee is $300 if the return is lodged within 3 months of the deadline for filing annual returns, and $600 otherwise.